Ruth Nankabirwa

 Before that, from 1 March 2015 until 3 May 2021, she served as the Chief Government Whip, a Cabinet-level position in Uganda. replacing Justine Lumumba Kasule, who was given the post of Secretary General of the ruling National Resistance Movement political party in Uganda on 23 December 2014.
 Prior to that, from 27 May 2011 until 1 March 2015, Nankabirwa served as the State Minister for Fisheries in the Cabinet of Uganda replacing Fred Mukisa, who was dropped from the cabinet.
 Prior to that, she served as State Minister for Microfinance, from 16 February 2009 until 27 May 2011.

-Background and education
+Early life and education

 Ruth Nankabirwa was born on 28 November 1965.
 She hails from Kiboga District in Central Uganda.
 She attended Bamusuuta Primary School for her Primary Education.
 She studied at Nabisunsa Girls' Secondary School, for both O-Level and A-Level education.
 She holds a Bachelor of Arts degree in Fine Art from Makerere University.
 She also holds the degree of Master of Arts in Conflict Studies, also from Makerere.